kineticsystem/stepit/docs/arduino_serial_communication.md

   </tr>
 </table>

+As a general rule in network communication, when sending int, long, or float, the Most Significant Byte (MSB) is transmitted first.

-Following a short list of all numeric Arduino data types.
+Following is a short list of all numeric Arduino data types.

 <table align="center" border="2px">
   <tr><td><b>type</b></td><td><b>bytes</b></td></tr>